humblewolf/latecall/README.md

 # Latecall
 > Latecall do things in future, meanwhile it remains dormant in your system and survives crash and reboot.
-Latecall is coded in c++ which makes it lightweight.

 ## Installation and usage